Pinched nerve surgery — when is it necessary?

-Pinched nerve surgery Pinched nerve surgery is typically reserved for patients whose symptoms of pain, tingling, muscle weakness and numbness fail to respond to less invasive treatments.
-More often than not, patients with painful neural compression can find relief from over-the-counter anti-inflammatory drugs, hot/cold therapy and other conservative treatments.
+Pinched nerve surgery is typically reserved for patients whose symptoms of pain, tingling, muscle weakness and numbness have not been helped by conservative treatments.
+More often than not, patients with painful nerve compression can find relief with over-the-counter anti-inflammatory drugs, hot and or cold therapy and other conservative treatments.
 Those who are recommended to undergo surgery, however, may benefit from a minimally invasive procedure.

-Traditional open neck or back surgery for a pinched nerve focuses on removing the component of the spine that is causing neural compression.
-In the case of a herniated disc, for instance, a large incision is made in a patient’s neck or back to access the spine and remove all or part of the damaged disc.
-In some cases, a fusion is performed by inserting a bone graft and stabilizing implants are then put in place to assume the space that the affected disc once occupied.
+Traditional open neck or back surgery for a pinched nerve focuses on removing the component of the spine that is causing nerve compression.
+In the case of a herniated disc, for example, a large incision is made in a patient’s neck or back to access the spine and remove all or part of the damaged disc.
+In some cases, a fusion is performed by inserting a bone graft and stabilizing implants into the area.
 Following traditional open neck or back surgery, patients can typically expect a hospital stay of one or more days and a potentially difficult rehabilitation.

-Contact us to learn more about our minimally invasive procedures that are more effective alternatives to traditional open neck or back surgery for a pinched nerve.
+Contact us to learn more about our minimally invasive procedures that are alternatives to traditional open neck or back surgery for a pinched nerve.
 Our caring and dedicated team wants to make sure you have the information you need about your condition and the available treatment options to make the best decision for you.